 Fredrick Cornelius Harris

-Fredrick C. Harris is Dean of Social Science and Professor of Political Science.
+Fredrick C. Harris is the Class of 1933 Professor of Political Science and former Dean of Faculty in the Social Sciences.
 He also serves as Director of the Center on African American Politics and Society.

 Professor Harris’s research interests are primarily in American politics with a focus on race and politics, political participation, social movements, religion and politics, political development, and African-American politics.
 His publications include Something Within: Religion in African American Political Activism, which was awarded the V.O.
 Key Book Award by the Southern Political Science Association, the Best Book Award by the Society for the Scientific Study of Religion, and the Best Book Award by the National Conference of Black Political Scientists.

 He is also the co-author of Countervailing Forces in African-American Civic Activism, 1973-1994, which received the W.E.B.
 DuBois Book Award from the National Conference of Black Political Scientists and the Ralph Bunche Award from the American Political Science Association.
 His article "It Takes a Tragedy to Arouse Them: Collective Memory and Collective Action during the Civil Rights Movement," published in Social Movement Studies: Journal of Social, Cultural, and Political Protest, received the Mary Parker Follet Award for best article by the American Political Science Association's section on Politics and History.
 He is also author, with Viviana Rivera-Burgos, of the “Continuing Dilemma of Race and Class in the Study of American Political Behavior,” which appears in the Annual Review of Political Science, and “James Baldwin, 1963, and the House that Race Built,” which appears in Transition.